This program will offer in-person classes in Summer 2021, with a hybrid model of instruction.

 Advisory About Variable Enrollments

 Enrollment numbers in our Academic, Conversation, and Conversation and Fluency programs vary greatly from month to month.
-If our placement tests indicate that your English proficiency level does not permit placement in the original 4-week program class, we may place you in 4 weeks of study in a corresponding 4-week or 8-week or 10-week program, or we may provide a combination of classes and individual tutoring to ensure a program of 10 hours per week for 4 weeks.
-Alternatively, we may decide to place all 4-week program students in level-appropriate classes in a corresponding 4-week, 8-week, or 10-week program in order to provide a program of 10 hours per week for 4 weeks.
+If our placement tests indicate that your English proficiency level does not permit placement in the original 4-week program class, we may place you in 4 weeks of study in a corresponding 4-week or 8-week program, or we may provide a combination of classes and individual tutoring to ensure a program of 10 hours per week for 4 weeks.
+Alternatively, we may decide to place all 4-week program students in level-appropriate classes in a corresponding 4-week or 8-week program in order to provide a program of 10 hours per week for 4 weeks.
 When this happens the students’ 4-week program will have the features described for the new 4- or 8-week program, not the features described for the original program.
 The tuition and fees for the students’ 4-week program enrollment will remain the same.